 This program provides presentations about driving under the influence to local high school and junior college students.
 These presentations inform young adults on the current Illinois State D.U.I. laws and stress how the effects of consuming alcoholic beverages can impair a person’s judgment.
 Demonstrations of field sobriety tests are performed with volunteers from the group.

-Twice a year, the Lake County Sheriff’s Office participates in the semi-annual DEA Drug Take Back program, partnering with local municipalities including Antioch, Beach Park, Deer Park, Deerfield, Fox Lake, Hawthorn Woods, Highland Park, Lake Bluff, Lake Forest, Lake Zurich, Mundelein, Round Lake, Round Lake Beach, Round Lake Park, Vernon Hills, Wauconda, Zion and the North Shore Health Center located in Highland Park.
+The Lake County Sheriff’s Office will begin participating in the monthly Prescription Drug Take Back program in early 2015, partnering with local municipalities including Antioch, Deerfield, Fox Lake, Grayslake, Hawthorn Woods, Highland Park, Lake Bluff, Lake Forest, Lake Zurich, Lakemoor, Libertyville, Mundelein, Round Lake, Round Lake Beach, Round Lake Park, Vernon Hills, Wauconda, Zion and the North Shore Health Center located in Highland Park.
 Find the nearest location by clicking this link.

 Home and Business Security

 This program provides presentations on the topic of home security for community residents and business owners.
 The home security assessment takes an in-depth look at the various types of entry points on a home or building.
 Additional devices, such as, alarm systems, closed circuit television (CCTV), locksets and other methods used to secure doors and windows are covered.
 Employee internal theft procedures are discussed when working with businesses.

 The Illinois Sheriff’s Association annually issues over one hundred (100) scholarships throughout the state.
 Eligible Lake County students compete for one (1), $500 scholarship that is awarded in Lake County each year.
 Applicants for the scholarship compete in an essay contest, as part of their application process.
 For more information, please contact the Sheriff’s Administration at 847.377.4000.